 I’ve decided that revisions 3 and 5 will be repaired, refurbished, cleaned, and left in their original form.

 6A and 8A revisions are far better for modding, plus has unpopulated vias waiting for RAM chips 🙂

 I’ve decided that I’ll go with a standard 1MB upgrade.
 Yes, I know that 2 megs are easy to do on rev. 8A or 6A motherboards with Super Fat Agnus(8375) but I just don’t have that many spare 8375s.

-In order to achieve such mod in a 6A mobo, two jumper pads (JP2 and JP7A) has to be connected to a dual 3-way-switch.
-First jumper pad (JP2) is located between Agnus PLCC socket and CPU socket.
+To achieve such mod in a 6A mobo, two jumper pads (JP2 and JP7A) have to be connected to a dual 3-way-switch.
+The first jumper pad (JP2) is located between the Agnus PLCC socket and CPU socket.
 It enables/disables more than 512KiB of onboard CHIP RAM.

-Second jumper pad (JP7A) is located near the expansion port and it simply responsible for turning on and off expansion port.
+The second jumper pad (JP7A) is located near the expansion port and it is simply responsible for turning on and off the expansion port.

 Both jumper pads have bridges by default and both bridges have to be cut/desoldered.

-Jumper JP2 has three pads and all of ’em has to be connected to a 3-way-switch.
+Jumper JP2 has three pads and all of ’em have to be connected to a 3-way-switch.

 The easiest way to describe the changes needed is: